Who we are and why we are doing this

 What leverage will we have to negotiate with the company?

 Federal law requires the company to bargain with us in good faith, and we intend to hold management to that.
 However, our strongest asset is each other — we are the Los Angeles Times.
 We work with management every day and we make this place run.
 Support for this effort is already widespread in the newsroom.
-Furthermore, we’re an indispensible institution in a union-friendly town where people rely on our journalism.
+Furthermore, we’re an indispensable institution in a union-friendly town where people rely on our journalism.
 We’ll be able to draw on public support to remind management of our value.